Oko: History

 The US-K satellites, were launched by Molniya-M launch vehicles with Blok 2BL upper stages from Plesetsk Cosmodrome.
 The US-KS and US-KMO operate in geosynchronous orbits and were launched by Proton with DM-2 upper stages from Baikonur.

 The last US-KMO satellite (Kosmos 2479) was launched on 30 March 2012 and the last US-K satellite (Kosmos 2469) on 30 September 2010.
 They are due to be replaced by a new system called EKS.

+Debris

+The first generation Molniya-type orbit Oko satellites launched between 1976 and 1983 were prone to disintegration, resulting in extensive space debris.
+The reason they broke up was because they each carried an on-board explosive charge that would be used to destroy the satellite in the case of a malfunction.
+Unfortunately, control of the explosive charge was itself unreliable and it would often explode, rendering the satellite inoperative, while it was still under control.
+The design was eventually changed, and the explosive charge in Kosmos 1481 was the last to explode early.

 Facilities

 The system has two dedicated control centres.
 The western centre is at Serpukhov-15 (Серпухов-15) near Kurilovo outside Moscow (55°04′06″N 37°02′29″E) and the eastern centre is at Pivan-1 (Пивань-1) (50°20′57″N 137°11′22″E) in the Russian Far East.
 The centre at Serpukhov-15 burned down in 2001 which caused the loss of contact with currently orbiting satellites.